Module Dependency Graph

 • df (pandas.DataFrame) – DataFrame containing the data to plot.

-• data_col (str) – Name of the column containing the data to plot.
+• data_column_name (str) – Name of column containing data to plot.

-• date_col (str, optional) – Name of the column containing the dates.
-If not provided, the index will be used.
+• date_column_name (str, optional) – Name of column containing date information.
+If None, the index of df will be used.
+Defaults to None.

 • start_date (str, optional) – Start date for the plot.
 If not provided, the minimum date in the DataFrame will be used.